What is a collection?

 - When the options display, click the title of the asset you want to use (Figure 4.2).

 - In the Metadata section, click Show (Figure 1).

 When copying text from an outside source such as Microsoft Word or any other type of document, you must first paste it into a text editor such as Notepad.
 After pasting it into a text editor, copy and paste the text into the PBS LearningMedia CMS.
 This removes any existing formatting that may compromise the appearance of your collection.

-- Type some keywords in the Keywords textbox (Figure 5.3).
-Keywords are used to help a user search for your collection using the search textbox in the top left side of the page.
+- Type some keywords in the Keywords textbox (Figure 2.5).
+Keywords are used to help a user search for your collection using the search textbox in the top right side of the page.

-- In the Category section, click the checkbox next to each category that is relevant to your collection (Figure 5.4).
+- In the Subject section, click the checkbox next to each subject that is relevant to your collection (Figure 2.6).

-- In the Subject section, click each checkbox that that best reflects the subject area of your collection (Figure 5.5).
+- In the Grades section, click each checkbox that that best reflects the grades that are the appropriate audience for your collection (Figure 2.7).

 Add Related Resources

 - Click Show next to the Related Resources section title (Figure 1).